niklasamslgruber/RedCASTLE/README.md

 # How to run it

-We have prepared three different was to run this.
+We have prepared three different ways to run this.
 1. manual, installing all needed dependencies and start it locally
 2. docker, use a pre-configured docker image
 3. cloud deployment, deploy and provision a cloud vm